galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

 Heimdal, T.H., A.P.
 Shaum, V. Acquaviva, D. Samant, A.R.
 Fay & G.A.
-McKinley  Targeting bias in algorithm optimization improves reconstructions of surface ocean pCO2, in prep for Biogeosciences.
+McKinley, Targeting bias in algorithm optimization improves reconstructions of surface ocean pCO2, in prep for Biogeosciences.

 Olivarez, H., N.S.
 Lovenduski, E. Maroon, A.R.
 Fay, K.M.
 Krumhardt, M.N.
 Levy, K. Lindsay, G.A.
 McKinley, J.D.
-Muller, and J.K Rader.
-Internal climate variability modulates decadal changes in ocean anthropogenic carbon storage, in prep. for GRL
+Muller, and J.K Rader, Internal climate variability modulates decadal changes in ocean anthropogenic carbon storage, in prep. for GRL

 Moseley, L.A., G.A.
 McKinley, D. Carroll, D. Menemenlis., A.T.
 Nguyen, Developing a data-constrained regional model to investigate Labrador Sea oxygen dynamics, in prep for JAMES.